Amidst billowing clouds of fragrant aromatic second-hand cigar smoke.

 Nice to have you with us.

-Thanks, Ross.
+Thanks, Rox.

-Megan Diddles from Spartan Country.
+Megan Dittos from Spartan Country.

 Thank you, sir.

-Can I can I can I can I ask you a question?
+Can I ask you a question?

 Sure.

-I assume by saying the Al-Qaeda handbook, you mean the New York Times.
+I assume by saying the Al-Qaeda Handbook, you mean the New York Times?

-Where does one go to get the Al-Qaeda handbook?
+Where does one go to get the Al-Qaeda Handbook?

-Uh uh I I I know the New York Times does have its Al Jazeera domestic section.
+I know the New York Times does have its Al Jazeera domestic section.

-They don't call it that, that's what it is.
+They don't call it that.

-Yes and the and the media plays along.
+And the media plays along.

 Sure.

-Well, you know, just does she realize that if he were to instill adopt the uh Al Qaeda's policies that she wouldn't be a reporter, she wouldn't have a job, no reporter would have a job.
+Well, you know, does she realize that if he were to instill adopt the al-Qaeda's policies, that she wouldn't be a reporter.

-They don't think that far ahead.
+No, They don't think that far ahead.

 Okay, the guiding principle is the war is unjust and ignoble, and anybody who supports it is also unjust and perhaps criminal and therefore responsible.

-I mean, if you look at the Democrats are out there saying all this terrorism was is Bush's fault.
+I mean, if you look at the Democrats are out there saying all this terrorism is Bush's fault.

-Uh hey, all these things happened before we went into Iraq, these acts of terrorism.
+Hey, all these things happened before we went into Iraq, these acts of terrorism.

-But the template is it's Bush's fault, it's Blair's fault because they started the war, and that's it.
+It's Blair's fault because they started the war, and that's it.

 That's as far as it goes.

-Um they're they're not they're not concerned at all that they may be facilitating an al-Qaeda PR objective with their actions at Club Gitmo.
+They're not concerned at all that they may be facilitating an al-Qaeda PR objective with their actions at Club Gitmo.

-It's like yesterday at Club Getmo.
+It's like yesterday at Club Gitmo.

-We uh we got misled on this.
+We got misled on this.

 The media reported this all wrong.